golete/musa-13/index.md

 <div id="hv-chart-1"></div>

-As well as comparing this to the spatial distribution of Building violations filed across the city (based on open data from the city).
+As well as comparing this to the spatial distribution of Building violations filed across the city:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/01.png" alt="drawing" width="450"/>